-The tranquil setting of the North West’s surroundings are beckoning out for adventure.
-At ten and a half miles long, Windermere – the inspiration for Arthur Ransome’s ‘Swallows and Amazons' is the largest natural lake in the whole of England and what a sublime sight it is.
+The tranquil setting of the North West’s surroundings is beckoning out for adventure.
+At ten and a half miles long, Windermere, the inspiration for Arthur Ransome’s ‘Swallows and Amazons', is the largest natural lake in the whole of England and what a sublime sight it is.
 Windermere was formed from melting glaciers over 10,000 years ago during the last significant ice age and now the lake is perfect for boating and taking ferry trips.
 There is a spooky myth of a lake monster too, so keep an eye out!

-Further west of here, in the Wasdale valley, is the Trust owned Wast Water, which is surrounded by some of the highest mountains in England, so this is a sight that surely should not be missed!
-The lake is in fact the deepest in the country at 258 feet deep.
+Further west, in the Wasdale valley, is the Trust owned Wastwater, which is surrounded by some of the highest mountains in England, so this is a sight that surely should not be missed!
+The lake is, in fact, the deepest in the country at 258 feet deep.

 Take some time to explore the dense woodlands, walled garden and play area at Acorn Bank in Penrith, Cumbria, with its traditional orchards and fascinating world famous herb garden.
 Home of one of England’s most prominent ever poets, William Wordsworth, Allan Bank offers a chance to soak up the atmosphere and wild natural beauty of its river setting.

 The Lake District is populated by many indigenous creatures and plants.
 It is home to the largest red squirrel population in the country and is considered a major sanctuary for the acorn lovers.
-If you are lucky, you may even spot a wild fell pony which are native to the North West.
+If you are lucky, you may even spot a northwestern native: the wild fell pony.
 The national park is focused on recolonisation in Britain and has reintroduced a great number of birds and fish back into the area.

 The Lake District is a special place in the North West and our valued customers return year after year.
 Perfect for family holidays, we see our holiday cottages full of life and we know you have a favourite place to stay!